Carl Gustav Fleischer: Early and personal life

-Fleischer was born in Bjørnør Rectory (now Roan) in Sør-Trøndelag as the son of the Church of Norway pastor Carl Edvard Fleischer (1843–1885) and Johanne Sophie Fergstad (1850–1926).
+Fleischer was born in the rectory in Bjørnør Municipality (now part of Åfjord Municipality in Trøndelag county) as the son of the Church of Norway pastor Carl Edvard Fleischer (1843–1885) and Johanne Sophie Fergstad (1850–1926).
 After his father died, Fleischer moved with his mother to grow up in Trondheim.
 His childhood home was one characterized by Christianity, simplicity and frugality.

 His ancestors had migrated from Elbing in East Prussia to Norway, first with Tobias Fleischer (1630–1690) who found a position in Kongsberg.
 The current lineage is descended from Tobias' nephew Herman Reinhold Fleischer (1656–1712), who also had notable children in Denmark.
 Carl Gustav Fleischer was a descendant of Herman's son Philip Johan Fleischer (1699–1763).
 Notable relatives include Philip's brother Baltzer Fleischer and grandnephew Palle Rømer Fleischer, and Carl Gustav's brother, bishop Andreas Fleischer.
 Carl Gustav Fleischer was also a more distant relative of Carl August Fleischer, Nanna Fleischer, Agnes Fleischer and August Fleischer.

 Carl Gustav Fleischer married Antonie "Toni" Charlotte Hygen (1888–1947) in 1919 in Kristiania.

 In his spare time Fleischer enjoyed watercolor painting and trout fishing.